 2. Pinterest Pinterest Pinterest

 Pinterest is by far my biggest referrer for traffic.
-You must set it up properly and have great pics, but after that, it is a breeze.
-I have literally re-done ALL of my pictures and am constantly going back and adding more pin worthy pics.
-If you just don’t have that kind of time, I strongly suggest you hire someone to do it for you.
+You must set it up properly and have great pins, but after that, it is a breeze.
+I have literally re-done ALL of my images/pins and am constantly going back and adding more pin worthy images.
+If you just don’t have that kind of time, I strongly suggest you hire someone to create pins for you.
+Some designers also create templates.
+That way, you only have to pay one time and then you can create subsequent pins on your own.
+Fiverr is a great place to look for graphic designers.

-It is not unusual for my to wake up in the morning and already have 200 refers from Pinterest.
+It is not unusual for me to wake up in the morning and already have 2000 refers from Pinterest.
 If you are not using Pinterest, I urge you to get on it.
-If you need help getting started, check out my FREE Pinterest Course.
+If you need help getting started, check out the Pinterest Ninja E-Course by Megan Johnson.
+For a small upgrade, you can also have her do a Pinterest Profile Audit.
+Totally worth it in my opinion if you have been on Pinterest for awhile and are not seeing the results other bloggers like myself are seeing.

 3. Improving SEO